RealityNet/attack-coverage/README.md

 As explained in the "*how to update*" section, the starting files to build AttackCoverage.xlsx are the CSV ones.
 Those files are built by using the Python3 scripts you'll find in the **script** folder: you can use by yourselves to build your own *coverage* approach.
 There is one major requirement, which is the (awesome) **attackcti** library provided by Roberto Rodriguez (@Cyb3rWard0g) and Jose Luis Rodriguez (@Cyb3rPandaH).
 Then the Excel file is using *tables*, formulas and conditional formatting: easy as it is, no *macro(s)* in place ;)

-Note that in the **version** worksheet is reported the Attack Framework version used: in the current scenario is **version 8, October 2020**.
+Note that in the **version** worksheet is reported the Attack Framework version used: in the current scenario is **version 10.1, November 2021**.
 Cell "*Based on template version*" is used to track the different customers' excel files used to create their own, while "*Current Excel file version*" reflects any modification made to a specific instance (eg: when adding a new detection rule, etc.).

 ## credits